a2geek/hdhomerun-discover-relay/README.md

 The discovery mechanism broadcasts on UDP port 65001 to 255.255.255.255.
 This tool catches that packet, and sends it to the HDHomeRun.

+Note that this does not allow all packets back into the VM, but [this advice](https://www.mythtv.org/wiki/Silicondust_HDHomeRun_Dual#Can.27t_Connect_to_HDHR.3F) seems to help with that.

 ## Compile

 ```